Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 In the export-status portion of the vatstore (`vs.vom.es.${baseref}`), you will see baserefs, and any facets are tracked in the value, not the key:

 * `v6.vs.vom.es.o+4`: `r`: the plain Remotable has been exported and is "reachable" by the kernel
-* `v6.vs.vom.es.o+4`: `s`: the Remotable was exported, the kernel dropped it, and is still "recognizable" by the kernel
+* `v6.vs.vom.es.o+4`: `s`: the Remotable was exported, the kernel dropped it, and is still "recognizable" by the kernel ("s" for "see")
   * if the kernel can neither reach nor recognize the export, the vatstore key will be missing entirely
 * `v6.vs.vom.es.o+5/1`: this records the export status for all the facets of the `o+5/1` cohort
   * if this Kind is single-facet, the value will be the same as for a plain Remotable: a single `r` or `s` character